pboling/humorous_log_formatter/README.md

 # HumorousLogFormatter

-You want Humorous Log Levels and Color (in Rails development)?
+You want Humorous Log Levels and Color?
 Can chickens turtle all the way down?
 Of course!

 ## Installation

-Add this line to your application's Gemfile in the `:development` group:
+Add this line to your application's Gemfile in the `:development` group, or wherever else you want awesome logs:

 ```ruby
 group :development do